Language

 High Precision

-Results to 8 decimal places for machining tolerances where 0.001 mm matters.
+Results to 8 decimal places matter for machining where 0.001 mm counts in CNC and CAD work.

 Frequently Asked Questions